ross-jill-ws/flagged-csv-component/README.md

 - Interactive cell highlighting
 - Range selection examples

-Run `node22 npm run dev` to see the demo in action.
+Run `npm run dev` to see the demo in action.

 ## Technical Details